hkelly93/SmartKitchen/README.md

     * Added a way to restart the scanner.
     * Added an Item object instead of using an anonymous JSON object.
     * Added an Alert object instead of using an anonymous JSON object.
+    * Added file locking to the REST api.

 * Brian Day
     * installed raspberry pi in final case